IronDay/react-search-bar/README.md

 # react-search-bar
-simple react project to perform a search operation
+simple react project to perform a simple search operation